gfdi/gfdiPiTools/README.md

 This script is just like checkWeather.py, except it records the conditions in a CSV file.
 If CSVFILE is not specified, it will write to a default location.

+This also uses WeatherStation.py, so see the dependency notes under *checkWeather.py*.